ibericode/mailchimp-top-bar/README.md

 Support
 -------
-This is a developer's portal for the MailChimp Top Bar plugin and should not be used for support.
+This is a developer's portal for the Mailchimp Top Bar plugin and should not be used for support.
 Please visit the [MailChimp Top Bar support forum on WordPress.org](https://wordpress.org/support/plugin/mailchimp-top-bar).

 If you need priority support, please upgrade to [MailChimp for WordPress Pro](https://mc4wp.com/).